andrewt3000/carl_voice/README.md

 #### Consistent voice
 Here is an example of potential responses that maintain a consitent voice from examples in Neural Conversation Model:
-Human: what is your job ?
+Human: what is your job?
 Machine: You're curious about my qualifications.
-Human: what do you do ?
+Human: what do you do?
 Machine: What is important to you about knowing that.

 # Deep Learning